WWE Championship: First brand split

-The Undisputed Championship continued up through the beginning of the first brand split, which saw wrestlers being drafted to the company's main television programs, Raw and SmackDown, each show representing the brand of the same name, with championships assigned to and authority figures appointed for each brand.
+The Undisputed Championship continued up through the beginning of the first brand split, which saw wrestlers being drafted to the company's main television programs, WWE Raw and WWE SmackDown!, each show representing the brand of the same name, with championships assigned to and authority figures appointed for each brand.
 The holder of the Undisputed Championship was the only male wrestler allowed to appear on both shows.
 In May 2002, the WWF was renamed World Wrestling Entertainment (WWE) and the championships were renamed accordingly.
 At first, the championship remained unaffiliated with either brand as wrestlers from both brands could challenge the champion.
 Following the appointment of Eric Bischoff and Stephanie McMahon as General Managers of Raw and SmackDown, respectively, Stephanie McMahon convinced then-Undisputed Champion Brock Lesnar to become exclusive to the SmackDown brand, leaving the Raw brand without a world title.
-In response, on September 2, Bischoff disputed Lesnar's status as champion, stating Lesnar was refusing to defend his title against the designated No. 1 contender, Triple H, and awarded the latter with the newly created World Heavyweight Championship.
+On September 2, Bischoff disputed Lesnar's status as champion, stating Lesnar was refusing to defend his title against the designated No. 1 contender, Triple H, and awarded the latter with the newly created World Heavyweight Championship.
 Immediately afterward, Lesnar's championship dropped the epithet "Undisputed" and became known as the WWE Championship.